-The present disclosure provides for a solution enabling the vehicle to dock to buoy while remaining underwater; this docking solution is referred herein as the docking mechanism or as simply the “docker”.
-In the currently preferred embodiment, the docker includes a custom nose payload having a latch, and at least two whiskers.
+The present disclosure provides for a solution enabling the vehicle to dock to buoy while remaining underwater; this docking solution on the vehicle is referred herein as the docking mechanism or as simply the “docker”.
+In one preferred embodiment, the docker includes a custom nose payload having a latch, and at least two whiskers.
 In some embodiments the whiskers are fixed in place, in a catching state, forming an approximately V-shape away from the vehicle, forward and to either side of the vehicle’s nose.
-The vehicle homes in the buoy and its docking acceptor during the docking behavior, and the vehicle is configured to determine the distance between itself and the buoy.
+The vehicle homes in the buoy and the buoy’s docking acceptor during the docking behavior, and the vehicle is configured to determine the distance between itself and the buoy.
 The outstretched whiskers give the vehicle a larger surface area to contact the docking acceptor.
 If the vehicle fails to contact the docking acceptor, the determined distance between vehicle and docking acceptor increases, triggering a new docking behavior in that the vehicle will turn to navigate back towards the buoy again and attempt a second docking.
 Repeated misses are possible, and the resulting distance determinations are illustrated in FIG. 5B.
-Once contact is made between docker and docking acceptor, the latch enables the vehicle to securely attach to the docking acceptor and remained docked until a new behavior is commanded (e.g., a undocking behavior or a recovery behavior).
+Once contact is made between docker and docking acceptor, the latch enables the vehicle to securely attach to the docking acceptor and remained docked until a new behavior is commanded (e.g., an undocking behavior or a recovery behavior).

-In the currently preferred embodiment, the whiskers articulate, as illustrated in FIG. 5A.
+In one preferred embodiment, the whiskers articulate, as illustrated in FIG. 5A.
 Here, the whiskers have at least two states, a catching state and a storage state.
 In the storage state, the whiskers fit at least partially within spaces built into the side of the vehicle nose such that when not docking, the vehicle presents a streamlined profile without the whiskers significantly protruding from the vehicle’s exterior.
 The articulating whiskers may then be commanded to move or pivot into an open, catching state.
 When in the catching state, the articulating whiskers function like the fixed whiskers described above.
 In some embodiments, the docker further has a forward-facing video camera enabling imaging of the docking behavior.
+In some embodiments, the docker may comprise elements known in the art, as described in Piskura J, et al., “Development of a robust Line Capture, Line Recovery (LCLR) technology for autonomous docking of AUVs” OCEANS 2016 MTS/IEEE Monterey, 2016, pp. 1-5, incorporated by reference in its entirety herein.

 Gateway buoy

 The present disclosure provides for a communications solution referred herein simply as the buoy, illustrated in at least FIGS. 1, 3A-3B, and 4.
-The buoy provides communications, navigation, and docking acceptor mechanisms for the vehicle.
+The buoy provides at least communications, navigation, and docking acceptor mechanisms for the vehicle.
 Preferably, the buoy is within or proximate to the response area.
 Buoy communications include underwater and in-air communications components.
 Typically, underwater communications relay information between buoy and vehicle, while in-air communications relay information between buoy and command center.
-A typical communications relay includes (1) underwater communications between vehicle and buoy, (2) communications (e.g., via RF Antenna) from buoy to shore antenna, (3) shore antenna to internet, and (4) internet to user (e.g., via browser dashboard).
-Position and navigation components on the buoy enable the vehicle to move about the response area in desirable patterns and to desirable locations, as well as return to the buoy without returning to the surface to obtain absolute location information (e.g., a GPS fix).
-In some embodiments, a single buoy provides navigation information with a USBL component.
-In other embodiments, more than one buoy is provided, each buoying providing a node in a LBL array.
+A typical communications relay includes (1) establishing a underwater communications link between vehicle and buoy, (2) communications (e.g., via RF Antenna) from buoy to shore antenna, (3) shore antenna to internet, and (4) internet to user (e.g., via browser dashboard).
+Position and navigation components on the buoy enable the vehicle to move about the response area in desirable patterns and to desirable locations, as well as return to the buoy without returning to the surface to obtain absolute location information (e.g., GPS coordinates).
+In some embodiments, a single buoy provides navigation information with a ultrashort baseline (USBL) component.
+In other embodiments, more than one buoy is provided, each buoying providing a node in a long baseline (LBL) array.